Updated on March 24, 2015

 Deferred Retiree Coverage: Advise the employee that he/she has two health and life options under Deferred Retirement.

 - Keep life insurance paying 100% of the premium as a Deferred Retiree.
 Get health coverage elsewhere until retirement.
-Resume GIC health coverage at retirement.
-At retirement, the Commonwealth will contribute the prevailing contribution percentage for retirees.

 For the other alternatives, see the benefits, drawbacks, and procedures under NOT ELIGIBLE FOR RETIREMENT.